• Skip to primary navigation

 black cupcakes, sitting on white linen

 Alternatively, store them unfrosted and add the frosting to it closer to the time of serving.
+If you’re baking ahead, start with a dependable base like my chocolate fudge cupcakes with ganache, then frost closer to serving.

 Freezing Process - Place frosted and cooled cupcakes in a deep airtight container and snap shut the tight-fitting lid to freeze for up to three months.